 From this comes the development and execution of a "step-by-step" choreography of activities.

 Figure 3[v].
 A step-by-step choreography of activities.

 Such an analysis is critical to ensure that change-over can be performed in the most efficient manner, which allows for the complete production schedule of multi-product platforms to support the business need and ensure regulatory issues are addressed.
-Flexibility and efficiency are improved when the change-over process is mapped in such a manner, analysing the steps, and eliminating, resequencing, or improving standardisation of activities.
+Flexibility and efficiency are improved when the change-over process is mapped in such a manner, analyzing the steps, and eliminating, resequencing, or improving standardization of activities.

 This analysis will identify critical layout attributes such as space requirements for staging and transfer, access/egress/transfer requirements, required connections counts and storage.
 These will be translated into specific layouts and flows to support the multi-product options.